Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 start teku from an existing database using [`--data-path`](#data-path), which provides the initial state to work from.

-Must be `true` if you intend to run validators.

 ### eth1-endpoint

 ```bash tab="Syntax"